-River basin: The area of land from which all surface water run-off flows, through a sequence of streams, rivers and lakes into the sea at a single river mouth, estuary or delta.
-SEA: Strategic Environmental Assessment Sedimentation: The deposition by settling of a suspended material.
-SNIFFER: Scotland Northern Ireland Forum for Environmental Research.
-Special Area of Conservation (SAC): Site designated according to the Habitats Directive (Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora).
-Special Protection Area (SPA): Area designated under the European Directive on the Conservation of Wild Birds.
-Statutory Instrument (SI): Any order, regulation, rule, scheme or bye-law made in exercise of a power conferred by statute.
-Surface water: Inland waters on the land surface (such as reservoirs, lakes, rivers, transitional waters, coastal waters) within a river basin.
-SWAN: Sustainable Water Network Transitional waters: Bodies of surface water in the vicinity of river mouths which are partly saline in character as a result of their vicinity to coastal waters, but which are substantially influenced by freshwater flows.
-Water body: A coherent sub-unit in the river basin (district) to which the environmental objectives of the directive must apply.
-Hence, the main purpose of identifying "water bodies" is to enable the status to be accurately described and compared to environmental objectives Water Framework Directive (WFD): The Water Framework Directive is European legislation that promotes a new approach to water management through river basin planning.
-It covers inland surface waters, estuarine waters, coastal waters and groundwater.
-WMU: Water Management Unit - geographical sub unit of a river basin district consisting of a number of water bodies relevant to a particular sub catchment.
+Mitigation measures: Measures to avoid/prevent, minimise/reduce, or as fully as possible, offset/compensate for any significant adverse effects on the environment, as a result of implementing a P/P. National Parks and wildlife Service of the Department of DEHLG-DEHLG-NPWS: Environment Heritage and Local Government Oligotrophic: Term applied to water bodies that are poorly nourished, unproductive.
+OSWTS: On-Site Wastewater Treatment Systems Pesticide Control Service: Pesticide Control Service of the Department of Agriculture, Fisheries and Food.
+Programme of measure: Defines in detail those actions which are required to achieve the environmental objectives of the Directive within a river basin district.
+Quantitative status: An expression of the degree to which a body of groundwater is affected by direct and indirect abstractions.
+If this complies with Directive requirements the status is good.
+River Basin: Means the area of land from which all surface water run-off flows, through a sequence of streams, rivers and lakes into the sea at a single river mouth, estuary or delta.
+River Basin Districts (RBD): administrative areas for coordinated water management and are comprised of multiple river basins (or catchments), with cross-border basins (i.e. those covering the territory of more than one Member State) assigned to an international RBD.
+Sedimentation: The deposition by settling of a suspended material SNIFFER: Scotland and Northern Ireland Forum for Environmental Research (SNIFFER).
+Special Area of Conservation (SAC): Site designated according to the habitats directive, (Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora).
+Special Protection Area (SPA): An area designated under the European Directive on the Conservation of Wild Birds.
+Statutory Instrument: Any order, regulation, rule, scheme or byelaw made in exercise of a power conferred by statute.
+Surface water: Means inland waters, except groundwater, which are on the land surface (such as reservoirs, lakes, rivers, transitional waters, coastal waters) which occur within a river basin.
+Transitional waters: Bodies of surface water in the vicinity of river mouths which are partly saline in character as a result of their vicinity to coastal waters, but which are substantially influenced by freshwater flows.

+- Water body: A discrete and significant element of surface water such as a river, lake or reservoir, or a distinct volume of groundwater within an aquifer. - Water Framework Directive: The Water Framework Directive is European legislation that promotes a new approach to water management through river basin planning.
+The legislation addresses inland surface waters, estuarine waters, coastal waters and groundwater. - Water Management Unit: Water Management Unit geographical sub unit of a river basin district consisting of a number of water bodies relevant to a particular sub catchment.

-Executive summary
+Executive Summary